Sarfaraj-haque/demo_app/README.md

-Thisis the first phase of learning Bloc State management in flutter -On 4th Oct 2025 Initialize the git repo with the very first of The LEarning Journey -on 5th Oct 2025 Multiple Bloc and Bloc rebuild option has been closed
+Thisis the first phase of learning Bloc State management in flutter -On 4th Oct 2025 Initialize the git repo with the very first of The LEarning Journey -on 5th Oct 2025 Multiple Bloc and Bloc rebuild option has been closed -on 6th Oct 2025 We have Learned about Todo App Where using bloc making it simple add & remove todos

 ## Getting Started